-Today, we learned about many Chickasaw economic investments.
-Prior to the Chickasaw Nation's Removal to Indian Territory, their economic investments reinforced their willingness to provide for their own.
+Today, we learned about many Chickasaw businesses.
+Prior to Chickasaw Removal to Indian Territory, their businesses reinforced their willingness to provide for their own.
 In their quest for improving the lives of their own, we uncovered that many non-Chickasaws benefitted as well.
-How was this evidenced throughout the reading?
+Where did we see this throughout the reading?
 [Allow time for students to respond to question.]
 That's right.
-Early Chickasaw families conducted trade fairs along the Mississippi, Tennessee and Tombigbee rivers that promoted supplies and resources being exchanged between Chickasaws and other Southeastern Indians.
-Additionally, it was witnessed within the discussion of the Chickasaw stands, providing weary travelers with a place to eat and rest.
-Today, the Chickasaw Nation continues to provide for their citizens through more than 100 entrepreneurial advancements, including banking, tourism, health care, gaming and many others.
+Early Chickasaw families conducted trade fairs along the Mississippi, Tennessee and Tombigbee rivers that supported resources exchanged between Chickasaws and other Southeastern Indians.
+Additionally, it was witnessed in the discussion of the Chickasaw stands, providing weary travelers with a place to eat and rest.
+Today, the Chickasaw Nation continues to provide for their citizens and non-citizens through more than 100 businesses, including banking, tourism, health care, gaming and many others.
 The history of Chickasaw entrepreneurship continues to illustrate the mission of the Chickasaw Nation, "To enhance the overall quality of life of the Chickasaw people."